 Abstract:

 The classification “early-type” galaxies includes both elliptical and lenticular galaxies.
-Lenticular galaxies are composed of a central spheroid (or “bulge”) of stars encased in a larger stellar .
-When performing bulge/ decomposition of a galaxy’s light, the spheroidal component is typically described with a Sérsic [Sersic 1963] model, while the is modeled with exponential function.
-Theoretically, the bulge-to- flux ratio can assume any positive value.
-However, several studies only consider bulge/ decompositions in which the neatly dominates over the spheroid at large galaxy radii, creating an inner bulge, and reject those decompositions in which the remains embedded within the spheroid, labeling them as unphysical.
-Here we show that these rejected models correctly reproduce the photometric and kinematic properties of a class of early-type galaxies intermediate between that of elliptical and lenticular galaxies, which we name ellicular Ellicular galaxies have often been confused with lenticular galaxies.
-Consequently, their luminosities have been considerably overestimated and their bulge luminosities underestimated.
-This has led to some wrong conclusions, such as the claim that a number of ellicular galaxies (Mrk 1216 [Yildirim+2015], NGC 1277 [van den Bosch+2012], NGC 1271 [Walsh+2015], and NGC 1332 [Rusli+2011]) host a central black hole whose mass is abnormally large compared to expectations from (underestimated) bulge luminosity. hen ellicular galaxies are properly modeled, they no longer appear as extreme outliers in the (black hole mass) – (spheroid mass) diagram, resolving previous “anomalies”.
+Lenticular galaxies are composed of a central spheroid (or “bulge”) of stars encased in a larger stellar disc.
+When performing bulge/disc decomposition of a galaxy’s light, the spheroidal component is typically described with a Sérsic [Sersic 1963] model, while the disc light is modeled with an exponential function.
+Theoretically, the bulge-to-disc flux ratio can assume any positive value.
+However, several studies [Allen+2006, Head+2014, Querejeta+2015] only consider bulge/disc decompositions in which the disc neatly dominates over the spheroid at large galaxy radii, creating an inner bulge, and reject those decompositions in which the disc remains embedded within the spheroid, labeling them as unphysical.
+Here we show that these rejected models correctly reproduce the photometric and kinematic properties of a class of early-type galaxies intermediate between that of elliptical and lenticular galaxies, and which we name ellicular galaxies.
+Ellicular galaxies have often been confused with lenticular galaxies.
+Consequently, their disc luminosities have been considerably overestimated and their bulge luminosities underestimated.
+This has led to some wrong conclusions, such as the claim that a number of ellicular galaxies (Mrk 1216 [Yildirim+2015], NGC 1277 [van den Bosch+2012], NGC 1271 [Walsh+2015], and NGC 1332 [Rusli+2011]) host a central black hole whose mass is abnormally large compared to expectations from the (underestimated) bulge luminosity.
+When ellicular galaxies are properly modeled, they no longer appear as extreme outliers in the (black hole mass) – (spheroid mass) diagram, resolving previous “anomalies”.
 This nullifies the need for invoking different evolutionary scenarios [Ferre-Mateu+2015] for these galaxies and their non-extraordinary black holes.
 Furthermore, it strengthens the significance of the observed (black hole mass) – (spheroid mass) correlation and confirms its importance as a fundamental ingredient for theoretical and semi-analytic models used to describe the coevolution of spheroids and their central supermassive black holes.

 Main:

-There are currently two well-known types of stellar s in galaxies.
-The first are the large-scale s (with sizes of a few kiloparsec) that dominate the light at large radii in spiral and lenticular galaxies; the second are the small (tens to a couple of hundred parsec) nuclear s observed in both early- and late-type galaxies [Scorza & Van den Bosch 1998, Ledo+2010].
-The origin of the nuclear s has been speculated to arise from the infall of small satellite galaxies or gas clouds.
-The origin, or at least the on-going feeding and growth, of the large-scale s has been attributed to cold gas flows, gas rich mergers and halo accretion events [Khochfar & Silk 2006, Dekel+2009].
-A puzzling question, which has been unspoken for decades, is why are there not intermediate-sized s: why are there not accretion events which create s larger than the typical nuclear s but which are not large enough to dominate at large radii?
-Here we report on the existence of these intermediate-sized stellar s.
+There are currently two well-known types of stellar discs in galaxies.
+The first are the large-scale discs (with sizes of a few kiloparsecs) that dominate the light at large radii in spiral and lenticular galaxies; the second are the small (tens to a couple of hundred parsec) nuclear discs observed in both early- and late-type (spiral) galaxies [Scorza & Van den Bosch 1998, Ledo+2010].
+The origin of the nuclear discs has been speculated to arise from the infall of small satellite galaxies or gas clouds.
+The origin, or at least the on-going feeding and growth, of the large-scale discs has been attributed to cold gas flows, gas rich mergers and halo accretion events [White & Rees 1978, Khochfar & Silk 2006, Dekel+2009].
+A puzzling question, which has been unspoken for decades, is why are there not intermediate-sized discs: why are there not accretion events which create discs larger than the typical nuclear discs but which are not large enough to dominate at large radii?
+Here we report on the existence of these intermediate-sized stellar discs.